ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 # Star Wars: Fall of the Jedi -  Mr Pitiful's Open Source Fan Edit of Episodes I - III

-This is one Star Wars fan's passion project of taking the mess of Episodes I-III and editing them into a single, cohesive, and hopefully dececent film.
+This is one Star Wars fan's passion project, taking the mess of Episodes I-III and editing them into a single, cohesive, and hopefully dececent film.

 It is also an attempt to show this can be done legally and through open source.